Basics of XAML

 </ContentPage>

-NOTE: The Title set here overrides the Title specified in the Shell or parent elements when this page is active.
+NOTE: The Title set here comes into play when this page is active to cancel that Title stated in the Shell or parent elements.

-• Title="Home": Sets “Home” as the title displayed in the UI when this page is active.
+• Title="Home": Set the text of the title in the UI to “Home” when this page is active.

-• ContentTemplate="{DataTemplate local:MainPage}": Specifies that MainPage is the content to display.
+• ContentTemplate="{DataTemplate local:MainPage}": Informs that MainPage is the content to show.